 This year we plan to:

-- Ensure that all staff across the entire organisation receive training on the awareness of modern slavery to assist them in their understanding, identification and reporting of these risks.
+- Ensure that staff who are working in areas more at risk of encountering modern slavery receive awareness training to assist them in their understanding, identification and reporting of these risks.